This article describes a component in Azure Machine Learning designer.

 The lemmatization process is highly language-dependent..

-Detect sentences: Select this option if you want the module to insert a sentence boundary mark when performing analysis.
+Detect sentences: Select this option if you want the component to insert a sentence boundary mark when performing analysis.

-This module uses a series of three pipe characters
+This component uses a series of three pipe characters

 |||to represent the sentence terminator.